Escharotomy

 Inelastic, circumferential eschar [right / left upper extremity / bilateral lower extremities / chest].
 [Distal hand / foot] capillary refill [absent / delayed >3 seconds].
 Doppler signal [absent / present after escharotomy].
 [Peak airway pressure improved from [X] to [X] cmH2O after chest escharotomy.]

 [EXTREMITY:] The affected extremity was prepped with [betadine / chlorhexidine].
 Longitudinal escharotomy incisions were made with [electrocautery / scalpel] along the [medial / lateral / bilateral medial and lateral] aspects of the [arm / forearm / thigh / leg], extending from [proximal to distal burn margin] through the full depth of the eschar to viable subcutaneous tissue.
-[Hand escharotomy: dorsal incisions over each webspace and along the thenar/hypothenar eminences.]
+[Hand escharotomy: dorsal longitudinal incisions along the midaxial lines over the 2nd and 4th metacarpals (not over webspaces).
+Digital incisions placed on the radial side of the index and middle fingers, and ulnar side of the ring and small fingers.
+Thenar and hypothenar eminence incisions for compartment release if involved.]

 Patient tolerated the procedure well.